devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 ![Using Feature Flag](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/gitops/dashboard-cm.gif)

 1. Go to [Devtron's Resource Browser](../resource-browser.md).
-2. Click your cluster.
+2. Select the cluster where Devtron is running, i.e., `default_cluster`.
 3. Go to the **Config & Storage** dropdown on the left.
 4. Click **ConfigMap**.
+5. Use the namespace filter (located on the right-hand side) to select `devtroncd` namespace.
+Therefore, it will show only the ConfigMaps related to Devtron, and filter out the rest.
-5. Locate the ConfigMap meant for the dashboard of your Devtron instance.
+6. Find the ConfigMap meant for the dashboard of your Devtron instance, i.e., `dashboard-cm` (with an optional suffix).
-6. Click **Edit Live Manifest**.
+7. Click **Edit Live Manifest**.
-7. Add the feature flag (with the intended boolean value) within the `data` dictionary
+8. Add the feature flag (with the intended boolean value) within the `data` dictionary
-8. Click **Apply Changes**.
+9. Click **Apply Changes**.

 ---